ietf-tools/ipmc/content/english/about/_index.md

 ---
 title: "About the IETF IPMC"
 meta_title: "About the IETF IPMC"
-description: "this is meta description"
+description: "About the IETF IPMC"
 image: false
 draft: false
 ---

-Here's where we put some more infomrmation about what the  IPMC is.

-The IETF Trust was formed in 2005.
-See [BCP 78](https://www.rfc-editor.org/info/bcp78) and [BCP 101](https://www.rfc-editor.org/info/bcp101) for more details on how and why it was created.
+The IETF Intellectual Property Management Corporation was created in 2023.
+For information on its predecessor organization, visit the [IETF Trust website](https://trustee.ietf.org) archive.

-#### Here's how to contact the Trustees:
+#### Here's how to contact the IPMC:

 [trustees@ietf.org](mailto:trustees@ietf.org)

-**IETF Trust**
+**IETF IPMC**
 c/o AMS
 39221 Paseo Padre Pkwy, Suite J
 Fremont, CA 94538